jesus-molano/jesus-molano/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on: A Journal App with React 18, Redux Toolkit and MaterialUI
+- 🔭 I’m currently working on: A group calendar with Fernando Herrera's course on Udemy

 - 🌱 I’m currently learning: React 18 and Redux